SGT James Lionel Myers (WWII)

 ----

-SGT James Lionel Myers was born March 29, 1919 in Fairmont, WV, the son of William and Grace (Shaferman) Myers.
+SGT James Lionel "Jimmie" Myers was born March 29, 1919 in Fairmont, WV, the son of William and Grace (Shaferman) Myers.

 William worked in the coal industry, as a foreman (1910 Census) and miner (1920 census).
 Unfortunately, William and James' brother, Herbert, died in the Jamison #8 mine disaster on January 14, 1926.